Every Grocery Store in America—Ranked by Popularity

 They rank in the bottom third for value for money, but Whole Foods Market is among the best of the best if you're looking at cashier courtesy, availability of items, specialty department service, and store cleanliness, where they consistently rank sixth or higher.

-For two years running, budget brand ALDI once again led for value.
-The German discount supermarket chain is technically one half of a multi-brand chain “ALDI, this one being ALDI Sud.
-The other half, ALDI Nord, is the chain that claims Trader Joe’s as a subsidiary.
+For three years running, budget brand ALDI once again led for value.
+The German discount supermarket chain is technically one half of a multi-brand chain "ALDI, this one being ALDI Sud.
+The other half, ALDI Nord, is the chain that claims Trader Joe's as a subsidiary.

 Publix Super Markets